OEBench: Investigating Open Environment Challenges in Real-World Relational Data Streams: Design of OEBench

 \subsection{Selected Incremental Learning Algorithms}

-\rev{We summarize existing incremental learning algorithms in Section \ref{sec:incemental}.
-Besides naive training, we select several representative incremental learning algorithms from various perspectives for our study.
-According to Section \ref{sec:incemental}, we select from the perspectives of regularization and experience replay.
+\rev{We select representative incremental learning algorithms from the perspectives of regularization and experience replay, as introduced in Section \ref{sec:incemental}.
 Besides, we also explore tree-based and ensemble-based algorithms for real-world relational data stream learning.}